Allegiance offers a comprehensive range of surgical services, from routine procedures to highly complex surgeries, including:

 Allegiance Health’s surgeons are experienced in minimally invasive (laparoscopic) procedures, which require one or more small incisions—rather than the long incision typically required in traditional open surgery.
 With minimally invasive surgery, patients usually experience less bleeding and scarring and a faster, less painful recovery.
 Often, they can go home the same day and return to work within a few days.

-Many surgeries at Allegiance Health are performed robotically, using the da Vinci® Surgical System.
+Many minimally invasive surgeries at Allegiance Health are performed robotically, using the da Vinci® Surgical System.
 Robotic technology provides a magnified 3-D view of the surgical site and gives the surgeon great precision and control of the instruments.